Fanesca: History

+Currently, Fanesca is most popular in the northern highlands of Ecuador.
+Its popularity decreases to the south and the Coastal region.
+The Manabí province is where Fanesca is less important.

 Ingredients and preparation

 The components of fanesca and its method of preparation vary regionally, or even from one family to another.
 It is typically prepared and served only in the week before Easter (Holy Week).
+Making the soup is labor-intensive.

-It is a rich soup, with the primary ingredients being figleaf gourd (sambo), pumpkin (zapallo), and twelve different kinds of beans and grains including chochos (lupines), habas (fava beans), lentils, peas, corn and others, together with bacalao (salt cod) cooked in milk, due to the Catholic religious prohibition against red meat during Holy Week.
-It is also generally garnished with hard boiled eggs, fried plantains, herbs, parsley, and sometimes empanadas.
+It is a rich soup with primary ingredients figleaf gourd (sambo), pumpkin (zapallo), and twelve different kinds of beans and grains including chochos (lupines), fava beans (habas), lentils, peas, corn, and others, together with salt cod (bacalao) cooked in milk, due to the Catholic religious prohibition against red meat during Holy Week.
+It is also generally garnished with hard-boiled eggs, fried plantains, herbs, parsley, and sometimes empanadas de viento (Ecuadorian fried cheese empanadas).

 Cultural themes and consumption

 The twelve beans represent the twelve apostles of Jesus, and the bacalao is symbolic of Jesus himself.

 Fanesca is usually consumed at midday, which is generally the principal meal of the day within Ecuadorian culture.
-The making and eating of fanesca is considered a social or family activity.
+The making and eating of fanesca are considered a social or family activity.